Some time ago, I would sometimes use sometime in the wrong place.

 One of the easiest ways to check is to separate the words to see if the meaning changes, or if it still makes sense.

 The adverb anyway usually starts or can sometimes end a phrase.
 But within a sentence, it is almost always a noun, which can take an adjective.
 So you can add adjectives such as any possible way, or any easy way.

 Take your time, and it will become clear.

-Somehow, you will get there.
+Somehow, at some time in the future, I am sure you will get there.

 Further Reading: Affect vs Effect And Why The Effects Affect Your Writing

 More confusing words: Lay Or Lie And How Easy It Is For Everyone To Get Them Wrong